 When you can’t store energy in the muscles, your body will store it as fat.
 The other thing we need to accomplish to support that energy storage is an increase in insulin sensitivity and anabolic hormones.

 The most effective way to achieve these goals is through weight training.
 The higher the intensity, the better.
 In this case, intensity means weight.

 Moving heavy weights gives your body a signal on a hormonal level to start producing anabolic hormones like growth hormone and testosterone to adapt to the demand.
 This will lead to more energy being used and stored in muscles and increased use of body fat.

 I know right now you might be thinking about manly-looking female bodybuilders or anorexic fitness models.
 Rest assured that moving some heavyweights for health will not result in bulging muscles, especially in postmenopausal women.

 Large muscles and low body fat are the result of years of high-intensity weight training with a perfect diet at young age.
 Actual competitive professional female bodybuilders, that look manly, are always on steroids.
 Always.

 It’s simply impossible for females to build that kind of physique without anabolic drugs.
 The same goes for most male bodybuilders and even YouTube fitness stars.

 Tip 3: Low carb diet with a slight caloric deficit

 Because of the hormonal changes and high body fat, insulin sensitivity will be low.
 This means that when your blood glucose is high your muscle cells won’t be able to store the glucose as glycogen as readily and your body will prefer lipogenesis.
 This means storing excess energy as body fat.

 This can even result in a situation where you are in a caloric surplus but because of your hormonal profile, you will lose muscle mass while increasing fat mass because your muscle cells can’t make use of all the energy.
 Talk about a bad deal.

 The solution to this is two-fold.
-Increase the demand of energy in your muscle cells with high-intensity weight training like we talked about in the previous chapter AND reduce your blood glucose and insulin levels simultaneously.
+Increase the demand for energy in your muscle cells with high-intensity weight training like we talked about in the previous chapter AND reduce your blood glucose and insulin levels simultaneously.